Criss Angel Finds Love…For The First Time?

 In the past, Criss Angel has been secretive about his personal life.
 He didn’t publicly admit to being married to Benson, or even having a son, until his little boy was diagnosed with cancer in 2015.
 At the time, Angel canceled his Vegas magic act and rushed to Australia to be by his son’s side, but fans were blindsided by the bombshell that he had a secret family.

 Criss told People that his son’s diagnosis came just as he and Benson were splitting up.
-Angel, who has a 10-year, 10-show-a-weekcontract at the Luxor in Las Vegas, said he has never missed one show prior to his son’s leukemia diagnosis.
+Angel, who has a 10-year, 10-show-a-week contract at the Luxor in Las Vegas, said he has never missed one show prior to his son’s leukemia diagnosis.
 The medical emergency (Johnny is now in remission) also helped the Mindfreak Live star to maintain a close relationship with his ex.

 “Honestly, we are really good friends.
 Whenever I need anything, I know that Criss is there,” Benson told People.
 “At the end of the day, it makes Johnny happy to see his parents interacting happily and … it makes me happy seeing my son happy.”